akshatrb/Sentiment-Analysis/README.md

 ## Support

-Necessary comments at appropriate places added.
+Necessary comments at appropriate places have been added.

 Feel free to ask of any doubts and consider dropping a ⭐ if the repo was of help!